 However, this hesitancy also represents an opportunity - and need - for change.
 Policymakers, builders, and consumers alike have a role to play in supporting this transition.
 Incentives such as carbon credits can accelerate the adoption of biobased materials, making sustainable construction practices more accessible and appealing.

-Diving into Riverse Standard's Certification Path for Biobased Construction Materials
+Diving into Riverse Standard's Certification Path for Biobased Construction Materials for carbon credit

 The Riverse Carbon Credit Standard is at the forefront of European carbon crediting, emphasizing support for impactful greentech projects within the industrial sector.
 Addressing concerns over inaccurate measurements and misinformation, Riverse prioritizes precise and transparent greenhouse gas emissions assessment.
 It has developed a robust methodology, enforced by mandatory guidelines for project certification, tailored to various industries based on rigorous scientific principles and sector-specific criteria.